The 2017 Boxed Share Online Application is available HERE. Please know there is a 3% convenience fee for credit card payments.

-Also included in your Delivered Boxed Share fee are weekly pick-your-own privileges to the pick-your-own crops at either the Pennington or Chesterfield farm (you will be assigned one of these PYO farms depending on which Boxed Share site you choose).
+Also included in your Delivered Boxed Share fee are weekly pick-your-own privileges to the pick-your-own crops at either the Pennington or Chesterfield farm (you will be assigned one of these PYO farms depending on which Boxed Share site you choose, download the PYO location chart HERE).
 Please download your Boxed Share Handbook to determine which farm you would visit.
 The This Week’s Distribution and PYO lists page of our website lets you know what’s available for pick-your-own harvesting from week to week, and is updated a minimum of three days a week.
 We will occasionally harvest some of the pick-your-own crops for you, such as strawberries, hot peppers and green beans, and include them in your box.
 However, please try to set aside a few days each season to visit the farm to do you own pick-your-own harvesting, since nothing compares to the freshness of a fresh-picked strawberry or snap pea!
 Many of our members tell us that the CSA membership is still a good value even if they don’t partake in PYO harvesting.

 For members’ convenience, a weekly newsletter is emailed.
 The newsletter lists the produce selection for the week, allowing members to plan their weekly meals.
 It is essential that Boxed Share members read their weekly emails, in order to know if there changes to procedures or items outside their boxes for pick-up.
 Delivered Boxed Share members also enjoy reading our monthly online newsletter, The Local Harvest, in addition to participating in our events.

 Boxed Share members receive an email in mid-May enclosing directions to their pick up location, and confirming their pick-up day.
 Handbooks will be found on this webpage in 2017 & members are encouraged to read prior to your first pick-up day.